riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 The hardware should implement both kinds of isolation: memory isolation with virtual memory and microarchitectural state isolation with microarchitectural spans, and will be more secure because it has both.
 These two mechanisms are mostly orthogonal.

-2. Can a microarchitectural span span several address spaces ?
+2. Can a microarchitectural span several address spaces ?

 It is totally possible to change the ASID, or the virtual memory mapping while staying in the same microarchitectural span.
 In this case, covert channels could be built between the programs in the two address spaces.
 Address spaces and microarchitectural spans are orthogonal concepts.